 For an artificial crowning, the natural tooth crown is ground down slightly all around and at the top.
 An impression is taken of this prepared tooth stump so that the dental technician can make an artificial crown.
 A crown is a good option if the destruction of the tooth by caries has led to considerable tooth loss or if accidental damage has occurred.
 A crown gives the tooth its shape again and provides it with sufficient stability.

 Full cast crowns, veneering crowns and all-ceramic crowns

 Full cast crowns are the simplest and most stable form of tooth crowning.
 They are often used in the invisible side-tooth area.
 They are made of metal such as biocompatible gold alloys or other metal alloys.
 Veneering crowns are covered with tooth-coloured material (ceramic or plastic) at least on the visible side of the tooth.

 It is also possible to completely cover the metal core with ceramic (full veneering), which allows for superior aesthetics.
 For this purpose, ceramic material is fired onto a suitable metal alloy.
 All-ceramic crowns can reproduce natural tooth aesthetics particularly well.
-In our practice we mainly work with individually layered ceramic crowns.
+In our practice our dentist in Stuttgart (Degerloch) mainly works with individually layered ceramic crowns.

 Prosthesis with dental bridges

 A bridge is a periodontally supported dental prosthesis that is attached to abutment teeth by means of fixed crowns, also known as anchors.
 These abutments can consist of natural teeth or dental implants.
 The teeth adjacent to the gap are ground and crowned so that the bridge can be fixed to them.
 The replaced teeth are then virtually indistinguishable from your own teeth.
 Even you will struggle to tell the difference.